Skip to main content

 }

-In this example, the an_environment environment is defined to match all units located within the an-environment directory sibling to the .gruntwork directory.
-All units that match this filter will assume the role-to-assume-for-plans role in the AWS account with ID an-aws-account-id when running Terragrunt plan commands by Pipelines.
+In this example, the an_environment environment is configured to match all units located within the an-environment directory adjacent to the .gruntwork directory.
+Units matching this filter will assume the role-to-assume-for-plans role in the AWS account with ID an-aws-account-id when Pipelines executes Terragrunt plan commands.

-Environment blocks should reference other configuration blocks rather than continuously redefining configurations when possible.
+To maintain clarity and reduce redundancy, environment blocks should reference other configuration blocks rather than redefining configurations repeatedly.

 # .gruntwork/environments.hcl